 You can become CCNA certified by taking and passing a single exam – CCNA 200-301.
 The exam consists of about 120 questions.
 The highest score you can achieve on the exam is 1000, with the minimum passing score somewhere around 800-850.

 To take the CCNA exam you have to schedule a test appointment through Pearson VUE, an electronic testing company.
 Pearson VUE has many authorized testing centers throughout the world and you can locate a test center in your vicinity.

-The exams are available in English and Japanese and lasts for 90 minutes, unless you aren’t a native speaker of any of these two languages.
-If that is the case, you will get a 30 minutes time extension.
+The exams are available in English and Japanese and lasts for 120 minutes.
 After finishing the test you will immediately get the results.
 Cisco provides just the basic information about your score, so you can’t be sure which questions you got right or wrong!